flutter/website/src/release/breaking-changes/android-predictive-back.md

 ```

 ### Migrating from `Form.onWillPop` to `Form.canPop` and `Form.onPopInvoked`
-`Form` used to use a `WillPopScope` under the hood and expose its `onWillPop`
+Previously, `Form` used a `WillPopScope` instance under the hood and exposed its
-method.
-It has been replaced with a `PopScope` and has exposed its `canPop` and
+`onWillPop` method.
+This has been replaced with a `PopScope` that exposes its
-`onPopInvoked` methods.
-Migrating is identical to migrating from `WillPopScope`
+`canPop` and `onPopInvoked` methods.
+Migrating is identical to migrating from
-to `PopScope`, detailed above.
+`WillPopScope` to `PopScope`, detailed above.

 ### Migrating from `Route.willPop` to `Route.popDisposition`
 `Route`'s `willPop` method returned a `Future<RoutePopDisposition>` to